Please ensure Javascript is enabled for purposes of website accessibility

 • Compost Pilot Program: Curbside program kicking off in West Vail

 • Kick the Bag Habit: Pack that reusable bag.
-By 2024, stores in Vail (and elsewhere in Colorado) will no longer offer plastic bags.
-They will still provide paper bags in Vail for a $0.25 fee.
+Stores in Vail (and elsewhere in Colorado) no longer offer plastic bags.
+They still provide paper bags in Vail for a $0.25 fee.
 A portion of the 25 cents goes to fund waste diversion programs in the town.

 How to Have a More Sustainable Winter Vacation